Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 A stamp is just an ingredient.
 It’s the start of something better.

-Too many colorers tiptoe around the stamp art, afraid to screw it up.
-They treat it with far more reverence than the stamp artist did.
+Too many colorers tiptoe around the line art, afraid to screw it up.
+They treat it with far more reverence than the stamp artist ever did.

 “Oh, I’ll just add a pop of color but not too much because I don’t want to ruin it.”

-When you treat a stamp as precious, you kill your chance to be creative.
+When you treat a stamp as precious, you kill the opportunity to be creative.

 2: Do you color with preschool rules?